Ordered Reliability Bits Guessing Random Additive Noise Decoding: ORBGRAND

 \subsection{ORBGRAND Principles}

-An $n$-bit binary block code-word $c^n\in\{0,1\}^n$, is modulated to $\mod(c^n)\in\{-1,1\}^n$ by $\mod(c_i) = 2c_i-1$, transmitted and impacted by independent continuous additive noise, $N^n\in \R^n$, resulting in a random received signal $Y^n = \mod(c^n)+N^n$, from which the hard decision sequence $y^n = \demod(Y^n)$, an estimate of $c^n$, is obtained.
+Using ``$\mod$'' and ``$\demod$'' as short-hand for modulation and de-modulation respectively, an $n$-bit binary block code-word $c^n\in\{0,1\}^n$, is modulated to $\mod(c^n)\in\{-1,1\}^n$ by $\mod(c_i) = 2c_i-1$, transmitted and impacted by independent continuous additive noise, $N^n\in \R^n$, resulting in a random received signal $Y^n = \mod(c^n)+N^n$, from which the hard decision sequence $y^n = \demod(Y^n)$, an estimate of $c^n$, is obtained.
 The noise effect is the difference between what the transmitted binary codeword and the demodulated received signal, $Z^n = c^n \ominus y^n$.
 All GRAND algorithms make queries to identify the noise effect, $Z^n$, rather than the original continuous noise on the channel $N^n$.
-With the log-likelihood ratio defined as
+With $f_{Y|C}$ being the probability density function of $Y$ given $C$, the log-likelihood ratio defined as

 the hard detection $y_i$ is obtained from $Y_i$ by $y_i = (\text{sign}(\LLR(Y_i))+1)/2$, and $\absLLR{i}$ is referred to as the reliability of $y_i$.